View Larger Map

 She is incredibly warm and kind, even in her condition.
 She asks me several questions about my trip.
 She is embarrassed of course, feeling like a fool although it could have happened to anyone.
 At first she is grateful for my concern and assistance, but as time passes she insists she doesn't need me to wait with her anymore.
 Before I leave, another bystander offers to drive her to a hospital for x-rays.

 I get lost in the centre of the city looking for a place to change money.
 Then my rear tire keeps losing air and my pump stops working.
 I find a bike shop and buy a cheap plastic pump that works quite well.
 I pick up where I left off, following narrow streets with tram tracks that lead out of the centre, but then I get lost again in parkland south of the city.
 It seems this day is determined to confound me, but my good mood seems irrepressible.
-Cycling alone, especially when the rain stops, seems to work for me.
+Cycling alone, especially when the rain stops,

 I find my way back to N4, a side road that lead south-east to the town of Namur.
 I am beyond the Flemish part of Belgium where the bicycle sidewalks are.
 This part of Belgium, the south-east, is the French half known as Wallonia.
 Brussels is the dividing line.